 Leadership and Management at grassroots football clubs

-Far too often I hear the Chair of a sports club complaining about the lack of support from the local community, the governing body, the Government etc., and when you investigate further it frequently emerges that the club is not engaging with anybody outside its own ranks and even within its own ranks there is a lack of direction, delegation and accountability.
+Far too often we hear the Chair of a sports club complaining about the lack of support from the local community, the governing body, the Government etc., and when you investigate further it frequently emerges that the club is not engaging with anybody outside its own ranks and even within its own ranks there is a lack of direction, delegation and accountability.

 Lack of skills